1993 Storm of the Century: Impact

 The weight of the record snowfalls collapsed several factory roofs in the South; and snowdrifts on the windward sides of buildings caused a few decks with substandard anchoring to fall from homes.
 Though the storm was forecast to strike the snow-prone Appalachian Mountains, hundreds of people were nonetheless rescued from the Appalachians, many caught completely off guard on the Appalachian Trail or in cabins and lodges in remote locales.
 Snowdrifts up to 14 ft were observed at Mount Mitchell.
 Snowfall totals of between 2 and 3 ft were widespread across northwestern North Carolina.
 Boone, North Carolina—in a high-elevation area accustomed to heavy snowfalls—was nonetheless caught off-guard by more than 30 in of snow and 24 hours of temperatures below 11 °F. Boone's Appalachian State University closed that week, for the first time in its history.
 Stranded motorists at Deep Gap broke into Parkway Elementary School to survive, and National Guard helicopters dropped hay in fields to keep livestock from starving in northern N.C. mountain counties.

 In Virginia, the LancerLot sports arena in Vinton collapsed due to the weight of the record snowfall, forcing the Virginia Lancers of the ECHL to relocate to nearby Roanoke and become the Roanoke Express.
 Also collapsing were the roofs of a Lowe's store in Christiansburg and the Dedmon Center, at Radford University.
 Thousands of travelers were stranded along interstate highways in Southwest Virginia.

 Electricity was not restored to many isolated rural areas for up to three weeks, with power outages occurring all over the east.
 Nearly 60,000 lightning strikes were recorded as the storm swept over the country for a total of 72 hours.
 As one of the most powerful, complex storms in recent history, this storm was described as the "Storm of the Century" by many of the areas affected.

+A hockey game hosted by the Philadelphia Flyers against the Los Angeles Kings was postponed due to a large window breaking from wind gusts just before the end of the first period.